Dimension Tables

 - etc.

-In addition to the user profiles, you can configure a dimension table for any entities you've added on the Entities page.
+In addition to user profiles, you can configure a dimension table for any entity you've added on the Entities page.

 Mitzu supports joining one or more dimension tables to event tables.